 Ko Fight Example From A Pro Game - 2

 This is the final game in the 2011 Myeongin title match, between Park Younghun and Baek Hongseok.
 Park has White in this game.
-He played 158 at , turning his captured group in an unbalanced kind of ko: it's a direct ko for Black and an approach ko for White, while on the other hand it is a hanami ko for White.
+He played 158 at , turning his captured group in an unbalanced kind of ko: it's a one-move approach ko advantageous for Black, but at the same time a hanami ko for White.

 The whole issue is whether White is thick enough on the board to ignore multiple ko threats, so that the profit of winning the ko outweighs those threats.
 First, we have to understand the local situation and why it is ko at all.